la2050/archive/_organizations/citystage.md

-   <p>Students who visited the Colburn School live in the shadow of Downtown LA, yet had never visited the cultural center of their own city â€“ less than 3 miles from home.
-They marveled at the sight of LAâ€™s skyline; the discipline and training required to develop the ballet dancer physique and enjoyed the opportunity to apply their newfound knowledge of classical ballet positions in their discussion of the performance.</p>
+   <p>Students who visited the Colburn School live in the shadow of Downtown LA, yet had never visited the cultural center of their own city — less than 3 miles from home.
+They marveled at the sight of LA’s skyline; the discipline and training required to develop the ballet dancer physique and enjoyed the opportunity to apply their newfound knowledge of classical ballet positions in their discussion of the performance.</p>